Polytechnic University of the Philippines College of Computer and Information Sciences: History

-On 1969, the Faculty of Accountancy of the Philippine College of Commerce offered short term electronic data processing (EDP) courses.
-The EDP courses were eventually transferred to the newly created Electronic Data Processing/Computer Data Processing Management (EDP/CDPM) unit and was placed under the administration of the Faculty of Business and Cooperatives on 1977 and was headed by Professor Ofelia M. Carague.
-The EDP/CDPM unit began offering its first four-year baccalaureate course on 1979, namely the Bachelor in Computer Data Processing Management (BCDPM).
+In 1969, the Faculty of Accountancy of the Philippine College of Commerce offered short term electronic data processing (EDP) courses.
+The EDP courses were eventually transferred to the newly created Electronic Data Processing/Computer Data Processing Management (EDP/CDPM) unit and was placed under the administration of the Faculty of Business and Cooperatives in 1977 and was headed by Professor Ofelia M. Carague.
+The EDP/CDPM unit began offering its first four-year baccalaureate course in 1979, namely the Bachelor in Computer Data Processing Management (BCDPM).

 In December 1986, by virtue of a memorandum signed by the then University President Nemesio E. Prudente, the EDP/CDPM unit was transformed into its own college and was known as the College of Computer Management and Information Technology (CCMIT) with Dr. Ofelia M. Carague as its first dean.
-From CCMIT, it was renamed as the College of Computer and Information Science (CCIS) on 2012.
-To date, it is one of the most prestigious courses offered by the university and has since produce large numbers of successful graduates.
+From CCMIT, it was renamed as the College of Computer and Information Science (CCIS) in 2012.
+To date, it is one of the most prestigious courses offered by the university and has since produced large numbers of successful graduates.